ls /dev/sd*

-[Oracle DataBase Server 12.1 installation on Oracle Linux 6.7]: Prepare hard disk drives
+[Oracle DataBase Server 12.1 Installation on Oracle Linux 6.7]: Preparing Hard Disks for Database Installation

 # ls /dev/sd*